-The most basic exhibitions serve as an advertising showcase for real events, including through an ad hoc website.
-These are often part of a broader set of coordinated marketing actions, whose main goal is to increase the number of visitors to the exhibition.
-These websites generally comprise a series of informative pages and a photo gallery featuring the exhibition's highlights.
+These are often part of a broader set of coordinated marketing actions, whose main goal is to increase the number of visitors to the real exhibition.

 One step up on the complexity ladder are virtual visits to real exhibitions, based on a specific web project aiming to depict the exhibition's actual arrangements, and allowing users to approximate as much as possible a real visit, enhanced at times by information pages.
 Sometimes users need to download specific software in order to access this service.